-Rua de São Filipe de Nery
+Rua de São Filipe de Nery | Porto

 Clérigos church and tower was, for many decades, the most famous monument in Porto.
 Its location, on an uneven street, lead the Italian architect Nicolau Nasoni to create a rather unusual church, with a single tower.
-This architectural eccentricity is indeed the reason why Clérigos church and tower became so famous!
+This architectural eccentricity is the reason why Clérigos church and tower became so famous!

-Rua do Infante D. Henrique
+Rua do Infante D. Henrique | Porto

-During the eighteenth century the interior of the Church of São Francisco was decorated with golden gilt wood work, making this not only one of the most beautiful churches in Porto but also one of the greatest examples of this type of Baroque decoration in Portugal.
+During the eighteenth century the interior of the St Francis church in Porto was decorated with golden gilt wood work, making this not only one of the most beautiful churches in Porto but also one of the greatest examples of this type of Baroque decoration in Portugal.

-How to get to the Church of São Francisco: It’s extremely hard to park close by, so I recommend you to walk from the train & subway station São Bento.
+How to get there: It’s extremely hard to park close by, so I recommend you to walk from the São Bento train station.

 Cathedral of Porto

-Terreiro da Sé
+Terreiro da Sé | Porto

-The Cathedral is one of the oldest churches in Porto, dating from the twelfth century, and it harmoniously combines both Romanesque, Gothic and Baroque style.
+The cathedral is one of the oldest churches in Porto, dating from the twelfth century, and it harmoniously combines both Romanesque, Gothic and Baroque style.
 It is surrounded by narrow streets that go all the way to the Douro river, such as the famous Dark Street.

-The Cathedral of Porto is not only one of the best viewpoints of the city, but also a great starting point for your day, as it has a tourist center right in front of it.
+The cathedral of Porto is not only one of the best viewpoints of the city, but also a great starting point for your day, as it has a tourist center right in front of it.

 Church of Santa Clara

-Largo 1º de Dezembro, 3
+Largo 1º de Dezembro, 3 | Porto

-Tickets: Free entrance to the Church of Santa Clara.
+Tickets: Free entrance to the church of Santa Clara.
 The renovation work to restore this beautiful church are going to start soon, so hurry up!

 Church of Carmelitas and Church of Carmo

-Rua do Carmo
+Rua do Carmo | Porto

 They are both rather unique in style though: the Church of Carmelitas dates from the seventeenth century and has a magnificent rococo altarpiece, whereas the Church of Carmelitas, from the eighteenth century, is a great example of Baroque architecture.
 These are definitely some of the most beautiful churches in Porto!

-Tickets: Free entrance to both the Church of Carmelitas and to the Church of Carmo.
+Tickets: Free entrance to both the church of Carmelitas and to the church of Carmo.